-The Cambridgeshire and Peterborough Bus Strategy has been prepared by Cambridgeshire and Peterborough Combined Authority (CPCA), Working with its constituent authorities and other partners, and bus operators.
+The Cambridgeshire and Peterborough Bus Strategy has been prepared by Cambridgeshire and Peterborough Combined Authority (CPCA).
 It sets out the ways in which we want to make bus travel more convenient, very attractive and easy to use, such that it becomes the obvious way to make a journey.
-This means improving every aspect of the current service, building on the strong foundations already in place, including the Busway, Cambridge Park & Ride and demand responsive TING service.
+This means improving every aspect of the current service, building on the strong foundations already in place, including the Busway, Cambridge Park & Ride, and demand responsive TING service.

 This strategy sets out the main principles of how we will achieve our ambition and more than double bus patronage by 2030.
 More details of how we will deliver and fund this are set out in our Bus Service Improvement Plan (BSIP), reflecting our response to the National Bus Strategy: Bus Back Better, published in 2021.
 Our Strategy and BSIP will be regularly reviewed to reflect changing circumstances and to push continuous improvement.